RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/experiments-overview-v1.md

 slug: experiments-overview-v1
 hidden: false
 ---
-Experiments allow you to answer questions about your users' behaviors and app's business by A/B testing two offerings in your app and analyzing the full subscription lifecycle to understand which variant is producing more value for your business.
+Experiments allow you to answer questions about your users' behaviors and app's business by A/B testing two Offerings in your app and analyzing the full subscription lifecycle to understand which variant is producing more value for your business.

 While price testing is one of the most common forms of A/B testing in mobile apps, Experiments are based on RevenueCat Offerings, allowing you A/B test more than just prices, including: trial length, subscription length, different groupings of products, etc.

-Plus, by attaching metadata to your offerings and programming your paywall to be responsive to it, you can remotely test any aspect of your paywall.
+Plus, by attaching metadata to your Offerings and programming your paywall to be responsive to it, you can remotely test any aspect of your paywall.
 [Learn more here](https://www.revenuecat.com/docs/offering-metadata).

 > 📘
 >